Theoretical Foundations of the General Standard Model: A Unified Framework for Particle Physics and Cosmology: Introduction

 This framework highlights the separation between external and intrinsic symmetries.
 The global Lorentz symmetry SO(1,3) and the intrinsic spin symmetry SP(1,3) unify as joint symmetries SO(1,3)$\Join$SP(1,3), with SP(1,3) localized as a gauge symmetry.
 To preserve the joint symmetries, a gravigauge field $\chi_{\mu}^{\; \, a}(x)$, as an invertible spin-associated bi-covariant field, is introduced to replace GR’s metric field.

-GQFT exhibits several key features that distinguish it from General Relativity (GR).
+GQFT exhibits several key features that distinguish it from GR.
 The gravigauge field $\chi_{\mu}^{\; a}(x)$ behaves as a Goldstone-type boson, identified as a massless graviton.
-A spin-gauge invariant action involving this field and the spin gauge field $\cA_{\mu}^{ab}$ introduces non-geometric interactions that go beyond GR's purely geometric description, thereby invalidating the equivalence principle.
+A spin-gauge invariant action involving this field and the spin gauge field $\cA_{\mu}^{ab}$ introduces non-geometric interactions that go beyond GR's purely geometric description, thereby invalidating the equivalence principle proposed by Einstein in GR.

 The dynamics governed by $\chi_{\mu}^{\; a}(x)$ lead to a theory of gravidynamics that predicts five transverse polarizations for gravitational waves\cite{GQFT4}, in contrast to the two predicted by GR.
 These additional spin-0 transverse scalar and spin-1 transverse vector modes violate GR’s strong equivalence principle, providing a concrete, testable distinction between the two theories\cite{GQFT5}.
 The physical origin of these polarizations, linked to the spin properties of leptons and quarks, has been analyzed in detail, including their potential generation and detection\cite{GQFT6}.